octoml/qualcomm/README.md

 ## Running texture.py tests:
 `scripts/texture.py` is a set of compute and schedule definitions for various workloads employing texture memory cache stage when the `-m "texture"` argument is supplied.
 For each test, numerical comparisons are checked against numpy results.
+Some of the tests can be tuned with the `--tune` flag.
+Log files with autotvm tuning records exist in the logs/ directory for many these tunable tests.
+See the below for a few invocation examples on how to run a tuned schedule with texture memory.

 ```
 usage: scripts/texture.py [-h] [-m MEMORY] [-s] [-l LOG] [-T] -t TEST